tIcers/YTS/README.md

 -Usage

 Set up your Google API credentials and Spotify API credentials.
 Add them to your environment variables.

+-Configuration
+Sensitive information like API credentials and tokens are better managed using environment variables.
+You can set up environment variables in your terminal or create a .env file in the project directory with the following format:

+Export SPOTIPY_CLIENT_ID=your_spotify_client_id
+Export SPOTIPY_CLIENT_SECRET=your_spotify_client_secret
+Export SPOTIPY_REDIRECT_URL=your_spotify_redirect_url
+Export YOUTUBE_API_KEY=your_youtube_api_key

 -Run the script.